 Milestone 4: Overview

-In Milestone 4, you will conduct a peer review of another group's manuals.
-You will then make the final edits to your guides.
+In Milestone 4, you will conduct a peer review of another group's guides.
+You will then make final edits to your own guides.

-- Reviewed all text at least twice, to make sure it is correct for group review
+- Review all text at least twice, to make sure it is correct for peer review

-- Provided written feedback for each part of another group's project that did not follow the peer review checklist
+- Provide written feedback for each part of another group's project that did not follow the Peer Review Checklist

-- Added flags that address each problem with the guides
+- Add flags that address each problem with the guides

 Email Us When...

-...you have finished your project.
+...you finish your project.
 We'll be thrilled to publish your guides for all the world to see!
-Include any feedback you have on the project!
+Include any feedback you have on the project.
 We always want to improve the program for future students.